MrColinHan/Haim-Lab-Projects/README.md

 Flu project:

-- Find Accession Numbers that contain 'X' or '?' in a AA sequence fasta file.
+- (Need a update)Find Accession Numbers that contain 'X' or '?' in a AA sequence fasta file.
-- Remove Accession Numbers that contain 'X' or '?' in a Nucleotide sequence fasta file.
+- (Need a update)Remove Accession Numbers that contain 'X' or '?' in a Nucleotide sequence fasta file.
 - Remove 8 Characters & dash  Before each Dash in a newick format file.
 - Assign Hydropathy Value.
 - Combine several fasta format files into one fasta file.
 - Group Amino Acids

+HCV project:

+- (New version, might work for Flu sequence)Find Accession Numbers that contain special characters(e.g. #, $)
+- Remove Accession Numbers that contain special characters